-A proportion of digital records also documents Government's achievements and constitutes our future history and heritage.
+Digital records also document Government's achievements and constitutes our future history and heritage.

 What is information and what are records?

-Information is an asset and a resource that State and Local Government agencies harness to meet their strategic, operational and legal needs.
+Information is used by State and Local Government agencies to meet their strategic, operational and legal needs.

 Australian Standard HB 171-2003 Guidelines for the management of IT evidence available from http://www.standards.org.au